Scaling analysis and renormalization group on the mobility edge in the quantum random energy model: Introduction

 \section{Introduction}

-Since the early days of statistical mechanics, physicists have developed a very convenient way to count: zero, one, two, infinity.
-While sometimes all the numbers in between are easy to skip, and the thermodynamic limit can be accessed more or less straightforwardly, in many other situations finite-size corrections are very strong, resulting from interesting physical processes taking place on different scales.
+Since the early days of statistical mechanics, physicists have been interested in understanding how the collective behavior of many degrees of freedom leads to the macroscopically observed phenomena.
+While sometimes the thermodynamic limit can be accessed more or less straightforwardly, in many other situations finite-size corrections are very strong, resulting from interesting and non-trivial physical processes taking place on different scales.
 This is particularly true in the context of quantum localization transitions, arising from the competition between tunneling and disorder~\cite{Anderson1958absence,evers2008anderson}.
-Already in the single-particle setting, extensive numerical simulations have been required to extract reliable estimates of the critical exponents~\cite{ueoka2014dimensional,Slevin-PRL99,Tarquini2017critical,evers2008anderson}.
-Upon introducing interactions, the very existence of a stable many-body localized (MBL) phase has been debated for over 40 years~\cite{fleishman1980interactions,altshuler1997quasiparticle,Basko06,oganesyan2007localization,Pal10,Bardarson2012Unbounded,Serbyn2013Universal,*Serbyn2013Local,Deluca13,Suntajs2020Quantum,Sels2021Dynamical}, and only recently rigorous proofs have settled some aspects of the debate~\cite{Imbrie2016Diagonalization,*Imbrie2016Many,deroeck2024absence}.
+Already in the single-particle setting, extensive numerical simulations have been required to extract reliable estimates of the critical exponents~\cite{Slevin-PRL99,evers2008anderson,ueoka2014dimensional,Tarquini2017critical}.
+Upon introducing interactions, the very existence of a stable many-body localized (MBL) phase has been debated for over 40 years~\cite{fleishman1980interactions,altshuler1997quasiparticle,Gornyi2005Interacting,Basko06,oganesyan2007localization,Pal10,Bardarson2012Unbounded,Serbyn2013Universal,*Serbyn2013Local,Diggen2018Manybody,Deluca13,Suntajs2020Quantum,Sels2021Dynamical}, and only recently rigorous proofs have settled some aspects of the debate~\cite{Imbrie2016Diagonalization,*Imbrie2016Many,deroeck2024absence}.
 A great deal of controversy on the topic is due to the presence of severe finite-size effects~\cite{Chandran2015Finite,panda2020can,abanin2021distinguishing,sierant2022challenges,sierant2023stability,sierant24MBLreview}, masking the thermodynamic limit in numerical studies, and possibly giving rise to intermediate regimes~\cite{Luitz2017Ergodic,Crowley2022Constructive,Morningstar2022Avalanches}.
 In turn, analytical control for intermediate system sizes is poor because a reliable scaling theory of localization~\cite{abrahams1979scaling} in the presence of interactions is lacking, as the relevant---in the renormalization group (RG) sense---fields driving the transition have to be identified with confidence yet~\cite{Vosk2013Many,Potter2015Universal,Zhang2016Many,Thiery2017Microscopically,Goremykina2019Analytically,Dumitrescu2019Kosterlitz,Morningstar2019Renormalization,Morningstar2020Many}.